sclorg/rails-ex/README.md

 These steps assume your OpenShift deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html)

 1. Fork a copy of [rails-ex](https://github.com/openshift/rails-ex)
-2. Clone your repository to your development machine
+2. Clone your repository to your development machine and cd to the repository directory
 3. Add a Ruby application from the rails template:

 		$ oc process -f openshift/templates/rails-postgresql.json -v=SOURCE_REPOSITORY_URL=https://github.com/yourusername/rails-ex | oc create -f -